QuintenJ/ToDo-JavaScript/README.md

 ### A Basic To-Do List built with JavaScript, Node, MongoDB, and it is deployed to Heroku as a live app with a MongoDB.

 I used this project to learn more about JavaScript, Node, MongoDB and deploying to Heroku.
 You can view the live app at.
+I have replaced the remote MongoDB connection with a localhost in this repo.
+The hosted application is connected to a remote Atlas MongoDB Instance.

 https://murmuring-gorge-78707.herokuapp.com/